 Here we show the most basic steps for a differential expression analysis.
-These steps imply you have a SummarizedExperiment object se with a column condition in colData(se).
+These steps imply you have a SummarizedExperiment object se with columns batch and condition in colData(se), and that condition has levels "untreat" and "treat".

 '''

-dds <- DESeqDataSet(se = se, design = ~ condition)
+dds <- DESeqDataSet(se, ~ batch + condition)

 dds <- DESeq(dds)

-res <- results(dds)
+res <- results(dds, contrast=c("condition","treat","untreat"))

 '''